alphagov/govuk-developer-docs/source/manual/deploying.html.md

 ## GitHub

-We depend on both GitHub and GitHub Enterprise for deploying software to GOV.UK.
-We have processes in place to deploy if [either of the GitHubs are unavailable](github-unavailable.html).
+We depend on GitHub for deploying software to GOV.UK.
+We have processes in place to deploy if [GitHub is unavailable](github-unavailable.html).

 ## On the blog